ericsizemore/phpunit-coverage-check-action/README.md

 This action makes use of code from [psalm/psalm-github-actions](https://github.com/psalm/psalm-github-actions).
 Without them, I admittedly would have been lost.
 Much of the code being used from them are for the `Dockerfile`, `action.yml`, `entrypoint.sh`, and `.github/workflows/watch.yml` files.

+## Version Information

+Each [release](https://github.com/ericsizemore/phpunit-coverage-check-action/releases) will indicate which version of PHPUnit Coverage Check is being used.

 ## Basic Usage

 You can use the Docker image directly: